lgw2/lgw2.github.io/_teaching/csci127-summer-2019.md

 * Do your own work.

 What I can do:
-* Grade and return labs before the following day's lab period
+* Grade and return labs before the following day's lab period.
-* Grade and return programming assignments before Monday morning the following week
+* Grade and return programming assignments before Monday morning the following week.
 * Be available during all lab periods.
 * Respond to all emails within one business day.
 * Create a course atmosphere conducive to learning by respecting